PX4/PX4-Autopilot/nuttx/configs/stm3220g-eval/README.txt

        configuration.

     2. RS-232 is disabled, but Telnet is still available for use as a console.
+       Since RS-232 and SDIO use the same pins (one controlled by JP22), RS232 and SDIO cannot be used concurrently.

     3. This configuration requires that jumper JP22 be set to enable SDIO operation.

+    4. In order to use SDIO without overruns, DMA must be used.
+The STM32 F4 has 192Kb of SRAM in two banks:  112Kb of "system" SRAM located at 0x2000:0000 and 64Kb of "CCM" SRAM located at 0x1000:0000.
+It appears that you cannot perform DMA from CCM SRAM.
+The work around that I have now is simply to omit the 64Kb of CCM SRAM from the heap so that all memory is allocated from System SRAM.
+This is done by setting:

+       CONFIG_MM_REGIONS=1

+       Then DMA works fine.
+The downside is, of course, is that we lose 64Kb of precious SRAM.

+    5. Another SDIO/DMA issue.
+This one is probably a software bug.
+This is the bug as stated in the TODO list:

+       "If you use a large I/O buffer to access the file system, then the MMCSD driver will perform multiple block SD transfers.
+With DMA ON, this seems to result in CRC errors detected by the hardware during the transfer.
+Workaround:  CONFIG_MMCSD_MULTIBLOCK_DISABLE=y"

+       For this reason, CONFIG_MMCSD_MULTIBLOCK_DISABLE=y appears in the defconfig file.

+    6. Another DMA-related concern.
+I see this statement in the reference
+       manual:  "The burst configuration has to be selected in order to respect the AHB protocol, where bursts must not cross the 1 KB address boundary because the minimum address space that can be allocated to a single slave is 1 KB.
+This means that the 1 KB address boundary should not be crossed by a burst block transfer, otherwise an AHB error would be generated, that is not reported by the DMA registers."

+       There is nothing in the DMA driver to prevent this now.

   ostest:
   ------